john-terrell/terraform-provider-smartos/README.md

 ### Example ###

-The following example shows you how to configure a simple zone running Illumos (base-64-lts from Joyent)
+The following example shows you how to configure two simple zones - one running Illumos (base-64-lts from Joyent) and the other running Ubuntu 16.04.

+(See the included sample.tf)

 ```hcl
 provider "smartos" {